YShu7/Data-Cleansing/Project Proposal.md

 No. of all doctors is referring to active doctors.
 For now all doctor accounts registered are assumed to be active.
 Extension is admin being able to control the state of doctor account.

+#### Asynchronous Jobs

+Use **Celery** to make generating report and downloading dataset asynchronous so that they will not block other functions.

+Celery can also be used to do periodic jobs, including downloading latest dataset etc.

 #### Database

 ##### Schema